 Finding: Mitigation Measure CR-1 will prevent any significant impact from disturbance of undiscovered archaeological resources.
 Implementing this Mitigation Measure for cultural resources impact is feasible and enforceable.
-Based upon the Final EIR and the entire record, the CJPA finds that the potentially significant project impact identified in Impact CR-1 will be mitigated to a less-than-significant level by the implementation of Mitigation Measure CR-1.
+Based upon the Revised Final EIR and the entire record, the City and County find that the potentially significant project impact identified in Impact CR-1 will be mitigated to a less-than-significant level by the implementation of Mitigation Measure CR-1.
 Changes or alterations have been required in, or incorporated into, the project that avoid or substantially lessen the significant effects of the project on the environment (Pub.
 Res.
-Code 21081(a)(1); Cal.
-Code Regs.
-515091(a)(1)).
+Code §21081(a)(1); Cal.
+Code Regs. §15091(a)(1)).

-Rationale: Mitigation measures CR-1 would reduce potentially significant impacts on undiscovered archaeological resources to a less-than-significant level by providing a process for evaluation of any unknown resources encountered during construction, and avoidance or data recovery of resources that meet the CEQA definition of historical or unique archaeological resources.
+Rationale: Mitigation Measure CR-1 will reduce potentially significant impacts on undiscovered archaeological resources to a less-than-significant level by providing a process for evaluation of any unknown resources encountered during construction, and avoidance or data recovery of resources that meet the CEQA definition of historical or unique archaeological resources.
 This mitigation measure is in accordance with Mendocino County General Plan Policy DE-115.